circusbred/CatsJS/README.md

 Yet Another JavaScript Library
 ================

-The #1 priority for YAJaSiL is cats.
-YAJaSiL will not fix your errors (e.g. setting an attribute, when you should set a property).
+The #1 priority for YAJaSiL is cats.  ** Optional old IE support coming soon.**

+Please enjoy this cat:

 	/\___/\
 	\ -.- /